nalibjchn/FaceAgingGANs/DataProcess_FaceAlignment/README.md

 1. Precondition:
    (1) Install dependencies under the anaconda virtual environment (experiment environment)

-    **Suggestion: it is better to create a new virtual environment for data processing
+    <b> Suggestion</b>: it is better to create a new virtual environment for data processing
 ```
       conda install -c menpo dlib
       conda install -c conda-forge opencv